Mira (2022 film): Production

 The disaster film Mira was presented to Russia's Cinema Foundation in 2021 but did not receive the grant.

 The film was directed by Dmitry Kiselyov, the main roles were given to Veronika Ustimova and Anatoliy Beliy.
 Mars Media Entertainment film company was responsible for the production of the film together with AMedia, with the support of Cinema Foundation.

 A project with a budget of ₽540 million, the film received funding in the amount of 187 million rubles only once.
 In the summer of 2022, the production companies requested another ₽163 million from Cinema Foundation.

 Filming

 Saturated principal photography lasted from early August to early November 2021 in Moscow, the region of Moscow Oblast, and Vladivostok.

 Post-production

 The visual effects were handled by Main Road Post, who had previously worked on the films Attraction (2017 film) and Invasion (2020 film).

 Release

 Marketing

 The first teaser trailer of Mira was released on October 24, 2022.

 Theatrical

 Mira premiered worldwide on December 22, 2022, by "Cinema Atmosphere" Film Distribution.
 In Russia, it premiered on December 18, 19:00 Moscow time in theaters (December 19 elsewhere in Russia).

-Reception

-The film received a generally positive reception from critics and audiences, with praise for the acting, special effects, and story, though some criticism was directed at the length of the film.